Phasing Out of Restrictions on Input Tax Refunds for Large Businesses for the Period January 1, 2018, to December 31, 2020

 - road vehicles under 3,000 kilograms that must be registered under the Highway Safety Code to be driven on public roads;

-- goods and services relating to such vehicles, where the goods or services are acquired in Québec or brought into Québec within 12 months following the date on which the vehicle was acquired in, or brought into, Québec;
+- goods and services relating to such vehicles, where the goods or services were acquired in Québec or brought into Québec within 12 months following the date on which the vehicle was acquired in, or brought into, Québec;

 - fuel, other than fuel oil, used to supply the engine of such vehicles;